Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 linkedin recruiter filters

-Last but not least, you can use boolean search on Linkedin Sales Navigator.
-This is also a Linkedin premium tool but its mission is mainly to help salespeople identify and reach out to qualified.
+This is also a LinkedIn premium tool, but its mission is mainly to help salespeople identify and reach out to qualified.

 linkedin sales navigator x ray search